 Elena is currently working together with Dr Elisabetta Zontini on a project called 'The settlement of migrant workers at times of nationalist revival: comparing the experiences of EU workers before… read more

 Elena's teaching interests closely reflect and are informed by her research activity and educational background.
-These include: theories on late/liquid/post modernity, identities, belonging, intra-EU mobility, highly skilled migration, policies and provision in relation to asylum seekers and refugees, EU citizenship, digital sociology,etc.
+These include: theories on late/liquid/post modernity, identities, belonging, intra-EU mobility, highly skilled migration, policies and provision in relation to asylum seekers and refugees, EU citizenship, digital sociology, qualitative and quantitative methods etc.

 Elena has taught for several years at the School of Sociology and Social Policy on a variety of undergraduate and postgraduate module as a seminar tutor before joining as a full-time member of staff.
-In 2017/18 she also co-convened the Year 1 core module Investigating Social Worlds and supervised a group of students who successfully completed their undergraduate dissertations.
+She has previously taught on the Year 3 elective module Migration and Transnationalism, co-convened the Year 1 core module Investigating Social Worlds and supervised many students who successfully completed their undergraduate dissertations.

 SOCI2040 #Sociology: Identity, Self and Others in a Digital Age (Level 2, elective)